History (HIST) 367

-World War II (Revision 1)
+The Second World War (Revision 2)

-Delivery Mode: Individualized study or grouped study with video component*.
+Delivery Mode: Individualized study with DVD component.

 Area of Study: Humanities

 Precluded Course: HIST 367 is a cross-listed course—a course listed under two different disciplines—GLST 367.
 HIST 367 may not be taken for credit by students who have obtained credit for GLST 367.

 HIST 367 has a Challenge for Credit option.